 "Avijjā", a primary tenet of Buddhism, which may be compared to the Platonic concept associated with the word "Ignorance", may also be defined, perhaps more expressively, as Primal Nescience; that is, the condition which is an essential prerequisite for, and inseparable from, birth in any of the states of sentient existence; the condition of not-knowing.
-It is described in Buddhism thus:

-"Avijjā" is ignorance of the Three Signs of Being, Anicca, Dukkha and Anatta and of the Four Noble Truths, of which the first is the truth that all existence is Dukkha.
-The second Noble Truth points to the cause of Dukkha, which is Tanhā or Craving; the third is the truth of Nibbana, the cessation of Craving, and therefore also of Dukkha; and the fourth is the Way, namely the Noble Eightfold Path, which leads to the cessation of Craving and Dukkha in Nibbana.
+It is described in Buddhism thus of Craving, and therefore also of Dukkha; and the fourth is the Way, namely the Noble Eightfold Path, which leads to the cessation of Craving and Dukkha in Nibbāna.
 Avijjā is the root cause of all impure actions: in the words of Ven.
 Nyanatiloka Thera, "as the two roots of evil, greed and hate are both again rooted in ignorance and all evil states of mind are inseparably bound up with it, ignorance is the most obstinate of the three roots of evil."
-The Buddha said "Ignorance is the foulest stain of all," and consequently it is given first place in the causal chain of Paticca-samuppāda (Dependent Origination).
+The Buddha said: "Ignorance is the foulest stain of all," and consequently it is given first place in the causal chain of Paticca-samuppāda (Dependent Origination).